Comcast gives free flags to Hoosier families

 James Toon sees dozens of flags every day, as he drives for Comcast as a tech operations supervisor.

-"If I see a flag," says Toon, "I'll just pull over, stop, try to make contact with them, and try to replace it there on the spot if I can."
+"If I see a flag," Toon said, "I'll just pull over, stop, try to make contact with them, and try to replace it there on the spot if I can."

 Toon spearheads Comcast's free flag replacement program.
 It gives new flags to Hoosier families for free, replacing older, worn, and torn flags.